laimis/stock-analysis/README.md

 ## Storage

-Supports Postgres or Redis for storing information.
+Supports Postgres, Redis, In-Memory for storing information.

 ## Deployments

-The project is currently deployed to AWS and can be reached via https://www.nightingaletrading.com
+Use Dockerfile to build a docker image that can then be run locally, on AWS, DigitalOcean, etc.

 ## Stock information